aftermathdigital/aftermathdigital.github.io/_posts/2021-05-15-Merkle-Damgard-Length-Extensions-and-Keccak256.md

 Note that I'm using 2 registers to represent some known state and some unknown state; real sponge algorithms (like Keccak) may use more.

-At a high-level, that's how Keccak differs from previous MD construction, and how it mitigates hash length extension.
+At a very high-level, that's one of the ways Keccak's sponge construction differs from previous MD construction, and how it mitigates hash length extension.